 How to store leftover soup

 I promise you will love how quickly this soup comes together and becomes a staple in your home.
+Serve this with homemade bread and a green salad and you have a complete and satisfying meal.

 More Soup Recipe we love